 Handcrafted objects make perfect additions to primitive-themed spaces.
-Bring in warmth with with shaker style furniture, pottery and lanterns.
+Bring in warmth with shaker style furniture, pottery, and lanterns.
 Display books or collectibles on distressed shelves.

 Country style, more commonly known as farmhouse charm these days, is a style that encompasses a number of decades and is one of the most used decorating styles.
 Colors vary, including anything from primary colors to pastel peach.
 Staples of this style often include: